 9. Discover the Works of Vincent Van Gogh

 Explore the largest collection of the artist’s works at the Van Gogh Museum and delve into the fascinating world of his art.
-“Choosing Vincent: From Family Inheritance to World-Famous Collection” runs until April 10th, so this is your last chance!
+The work of the Chinese-Canadian artist Matthew Wong, a modern artist highly inspired by Van Gogh, is on display until September.

 When: